bimoware/bimowy/README.md

 ## 🤝 Contributing

-There are a lot of # TODO: ... and # FIXEME: if you want to know where to start.
+See CHANGELOG.md TODO's if you want to know where to start.

 1. Fork the repository
 2. Create a new branch: